shkvik/nestjs-rabbitmq-transporter/README.md

 | `OFF`    | Do not perform any `nack`.
 You must handle it manually. |

 ## Ternary Queue
-is a higher-level queue pattern that extends the basic message consumption flow with built-in support for retries and dead-lettering.
+TernaryQueue is a higher-level queue pattern that extends the basic message consumption flow with built-in support for retries and dead-lettering.
 When you use this decorator, it automatically sets up a complete three-phase processing pipeline consisting of main, retry, and archive queues, along with two associated exchanges.

 The idea is simple: when a message is consumed from the main queue and the handler succeeds, the message is acknowledged (ack) and processing ends.
 If an error occurs, the transporter does not drop the message immediately.
 Instead, it follows a structured failure flow.